 AI Video Generation Cost Calculator

-How to Use
+How to Use the AI Video Generation Cost Calculator

 C = N ร— t ร— s ร— p 1000

-Using the default values in the form gives a quick example of how the arithmetic works.
 Assume you want to generate 10 videos, each 5 seconds long, at 150 tokens per second, with pricing of $0.02 per 1,000 tokens.
 The total token usage is 10 ร— 5 ร— 150 = 7,500 tokens.
 To turn that into cost, multiply by $0.02 and divide by 1,000.
 That produces an estimated spend of $0.15 for the full batch.

 Seen another way, the same example comes out to roughly one and a half cents per clip.
 That is a tiny number because the example describes short videos at a modest token rate and a low billing price.
 The useful lesson is not that AI video is always cheap.
 The lesson is that early experiments can be inexpensive when duration is short and the model is efficient, while final high-quality renders can become meaningfully more expensive once you scale up one or more variables.

-Now imagine a more ambitious production run.
+Now imagine a more ambitious AI video production run.
 Suppose you need 24 videos, each 12 seconds long, at 220 tokens per second, and the provider charges $0.04 per 1,000 tokens.
 The batch now uses 24 ร— 12 ร— 220 = 63,360 tokens.
 Applying the price rate gives a projected cost of about $2.53.
 The only thing that changed was the input values, but the jump feels much larger because several variables increased at the same time.
 That is exactly why budgeting by intuition alone is unreliable for video generation.

-A practical planning habit is to run both a draft estimate and a final render estimate.
+A practical planning habit is to run both a draft estimate and a final-render estimate.
 For example, you might budget preview clips at a lower token rate, then calculate a separate total for the versions that will actually ship.
 This approach makes the cost of exploration visible and prevents a polished production estimate from being inflated by every discarded experiment.

-Sample Token Pricing
+AI Video Token Pricing Examples

 Illustrative token pricing tiers for AI video generation